yinpu/LLM-TrainHub/README.md

 ## Project Plans

-- [x] **llm-lora-simple**: A simplified single-machine LoRA fine-tuning setup for large language models.
+- ✅ **llm-lora-simple**: A simplified single-machine LoRA fine-tuning setup for large language models.
-  - [ ] Migration to DDP, with further adjustments planned.
+  - 🔄 Migration to DDP, with further adjustments planned.

-- [x] **llm-embedding**: A project to generate embeddings using LLMs.
+- ✅ **llm-embedding**: A project to generate embeddings using LLMs.
-  - [x] Fine-tune LLM parameters to generate embeddings.
+  - ✅ Fine-tune LLM parameters to generate embeddings.
-  - [x] Freeze LLM parameters and add a fully connected adaptor layer to generate embeddings.
+  - ✅ Freeze LLM parameters and add a fully connected adaptor layer to generate embeddings.

-- [ ] **LLM Full-Parameter SFT**: Full parameter supervised fine-tuning of large language models.
+- ⏳ **LLM Full-Parameter SFT**: Full parameter supervised fine-tuning of large language models.

-- [ ] **LLM-LoRA Fine-Tuning**: Fine-tuning large language models using LoRA, with plans for scalability improvements.
+- ⏳ **LLM-LoRA Fine-Tuning**: Fine-tuning large language models using LoRA, with plans for scalability improvements.

-- [ ] **LLM-DPO Training**: Training LLMs using direct preference optimization techniques.
+- ⏳ **LLM-DPO Training**: Training LLMs using direct preference optimization techniques.

-- [ ] **Notellm Replication**: Reproducing the Notellm model and its associated tasks.
+- ⏳ **Notellm Replication**: Reproducing the Notellm model and its associated tasks.

-- [ ] **VLM Fine-Tuning**: Fine-tuning vision-language models for specific tasks.
+- ⏳ **VLM Fine-Tuning**: Fine-tuning vision-language models for specific tasks.

 目标：